ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-/README.md

 If this repository helped your research, please cite:<br />

-Ali, S. N., Shuvo, S. B., & Hasan, T. (2022).
-A Robust Deep Learning Framework for Real-Time Denoising of Heart Sound.
-TechRxiv preprint.
+Ali, S. N., Shuvo, S. B., Al-Manzo, M. I. S., Hasan, A., & Hasan, T. (2023).
+An end-to-end deep learning framework for real-time denoising of heart sounds for cardiac disease detection in unseen noise.
+IEEE Access.

 <blockquote>